jimpames/mvs-cerberus/README.md

 Source code: request DASD image via my email

-- this is based on zlinux , modified w python, go and ngrok support
+- this is based on moshiz zlinux , modified w python, go and ngrok support
+- you can now use my files above to improve moshix zlinux installer for 390x to
+- be modernized for GO, FLASK, PYTHON and more but staying on 18.04 for hyperion stability.

 Hercules / Hyperion: If you need this build, msg me and I will zip it for you with the config....